-- 1. Review with the student the course and personal objectives during the experience. - 2.
+- 1. Review with the student the course and personal objectives to be met during the experience. - 2.
 Plan experiences with the student which will meet course objectives. - 3.
 Facilitate the student's meeting of the course objectives in the setting. - 4.
-Participate in the evaluation of the experience. - 5.
-Collaborate with the faculty and Graduate Coordinator
+Participate in the evaluation of the experience.